-Hedionda Roman Baths, Casares (Unique Site)
+Hedionda Roman Baths, Casares (Unique Site and Hydraulic heritage)

 From Monday 2nd July 2018, the visit to the dome of the Baños de Hedionda (Hedionda Baths) shall be booked in advance for free.
 The visit can be one hour long and for 24 people at the same time.
 However, the access to the outside swimming pools and the river has no time limit.